ecosoft-odoo/budgeting/res_project/README.rst

 This module is one of the master data used in all Project sections as information

+This module adds the possibility of defining a sequence for the project's reference.
+The reference is then set as the default when creating a new project, using the defined sequence.

+NOTE: Before installing this module, you should check the following information

+- For projects that have a parent project, the code will be overwritten with the code of the parent project and followed by a sub-code, such as PJ00001-1

+- For main projects, if the code already exists, it will not be changed.
+  However, if the code does not exist, a new code will be automatically assigned

 ..
 IMPORTANT::
    This is an alpha version, the data model and design can change at any time without warning.
    Only for development or testing purpose, do not use in production.